-- Deliver our Cost of Living Action Plan to support immediate needs, foster long-term resilience and prevent crisis situations. - Continue to engage with and empower communities, through network support and community events on the issues that matter to them. - Oversee and grow the Gloucester Lottery, identify new ways to increase funding for VCS organisations and review grant arrangements to better support communities. - Work in partnership to identify and address key issues that affect local children, young people and young adults. - Work with voluntary groups to tackle digital exclusion in our communities. - 4.
+- Deliver our Cost of Living Action Plan to support immediate needs, foster long-term resilience and prevent crisis situations. - Continue to engage with and empower communities, through network support and community events on the issues that matter to them. - Oversee and grow the Gloucester Lottery, identify new ways to increase funding for VCS organisations and review grant arrangements to better support communities. - Work in partnership to identify and address key issues that affect local children, young people and young adults. - Work with voluntary groups to tackle digital exclusion in our communities. - Continue to work with partners across Gloucestershire to implement the calls to action from the Gloucester Commission on Race Relations. - 4.
 Support and improve the health and wellbeing of all our residents, improving access by enhancing our leisure facilities, and supporting local sports clubs and inclusive community-led initiatives.

 Our goal is to improve the health and wellbeing of all Gloucester residents.
 We want to create opportunities that improve their physical and mental health, promote social connections and build resilience.
 Access to great facilities and the availability of a diverse range of clubs catering for all abilities are the building blocks; that's why we are investing in our facilities at GL1 and Oxstalls and working with partners to promote the vast benefits of regular involvement in sport and physical activity and exploring nature.
 Also integral to this commitment is access to affordable, nutritious food, and we will continue to support inclusive community programmes to achieve this aim.

 By integrating health-focused initiatives with community-led support and accessible services, we will foster a healthier, more connected, and thriving city.